-Ste Action p 1 On the 'Import Constraint' or 'Import Requirements' dialog (the two dialogs are identical) review the list of internal requirements or constraints in the selected element.
-2 Click on one of the items to import as a Test, or
+Step Action 1 On the 'Import Constraint' or 'Import Requirements' dialog (the two dialogs are identical) review the list of internal requirements or constraints in the selected element.
+2 Click on one of the items to import as a Test, or press Ctrl+click on more than one to import several.
+The 'Import As' field defaults to the test class of the Test into which you are importing the requirement or constraint details.
+If you need to change this, click on the drop-down arrow and select a different test class.
 3 Click on the OK button.

-Each item is added to the list of tests in the Testing window, under the appropriate <test-type>, as a standard, 'Not Run' test.

-Double-click on one item to open the 'Test details' dialog to edit the test details; thereafter, just click once on the next test item to edit that in the 'Test details' dialog.
+Each item is added to the list of tests in the Testing window, under the appropriate <test-type>, as a standard, 'Not Run' test.</test-type> Double-click on one item to open the 'Test details' dialog to edit the test details; thereafter, just click once on the next test item to edit that in the 'Test details' dialog.